wp-plugins/lazy-social-buttons/readme.txt

 DEALINGS IN THE SOFTWARE.

 == Changelog ==

+= Lazy-Social-Buttons v1.0.6 - 2012-10-06 =
+* Fixed: Added buttons to the_exerpt so buttons show on category, archive and search results
+* New: Options moved from Discussion to own page

 = Lazy-Social-Buttons v1.0.5 - 2012-10-02 =
 * New: New position choice of manual